Skip to main content

 MiroShark (github.com/aaronjmars/MiroShark) is an AGPL-3.0 fork of MiroFish that added the features SimSwarm cared about most: a belief-state system (per-agent stance, confidence, and trust), sliding-window round memory with LLM summarization to survive long runs, a prediction-market platform with a bridge coupling market prices and social sentiment, a self-hosted graph database, and task-level model routing (a strong model for reasoning, a cheap one for bulk work).
 SimSwarm migrated onto MiroShark's concepts during its second phase.

-SimSwarm is the current native engine — a from-scratch rewrite (roughly 90% new code) that keeps the ideas validated by MiroShark (AMM market math, belief-update heuristics, effective prompts) while discarding the inherited framework and structure.
-A few proven algorithms were ported directly — the engine source marks where (for example, belief.py and the market modules carry "Ported from MiroShark" headers) — but SimSwarm no longer bundles or depends on the AGPL upstream and is published under the MIT license.
+SimSwarm is the current native engine, a from-scratch rewrite (roughly 90% new code) that keeps the ideas validated by MiroShark (prediction-market mechanics, belief-update dynamics, effective prompts) while discarding the inherited framework and structure.
+Where earlier phases had ported specific modules, those (the belief dynamics and the constant-product market maker) were reimplemented clean-room from a behavioral specification, so the engine shares no source with the AGPL upstream.
+SimSwarm no longer bundles or depends on MiroFish/MiroShark and is published under the MIT license.
+(Conceptual credit is recorded in NOTICE.)

 At a glance